matthewdennett/matthewdennett.github.io/_drafts/2020-09-01-Ansible-Jinja-Logic.md

 ---
 layout: post
-title: Handy Ansible Logic
+title: Ansible Jinja Logic
 tags: Automation Ansible Tips Jinja
 ---

-Recently I was writing what initially looked like a pretty straight forward ansible play.
-Everything was progressing quite well until I came to a point where I needed to set a a variable only when, another variable was set.
-My first pass at this logic was to repeat the task, and control which task was run with a  ```when:``` statement.
-This worked, but just wasn't nice with all of the duplicated code.
-I just knew there was a better way and there is.
+In hte post [Handy Ansible Logic](link) I described a situation where I move some ansible logic out of ```when:``` statement and into some inline Jinja to achieve a much cleaner solution.
+Recently, I had a similar situation but needed to extend the Jinja.
+This time I needed to dynamically construct the input variable I needed to pass into a module.

 <!--more-->

 # The Problem